allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 The ClearML Serving Service supports automatic model deployment and upgrades, which is connected with the model repository and API.
 When the model auto-deploy is configured, new model versions will be automatically deployed when you `publish` or `tag` a new model in the ClearML model repository.
-This automation interface allows for simpler CI/CD model deployment process, as a single API automatically deploy (or remove) a model from the Serving Service.
+This automation interface allows for simpler CI/CD model deployment process, as a single API automatically deploys (or removes) a model from the Serving Service.

 #### Automatic Model Deployment Example